reivaxy/iotinator/README.md

 ### The global multipurpose home iot solution.

 TL;DR: This is not just a framework or a library, it's an iot application you can already use.
-Please check the Wiki for a detailed work-through introduction: https://github.com/reivaxy/iotinator/wiki
+Please check the Wiki for a detailed walk-through introduction: https://github.com/reivaxy/iotinator/wiki

 You can easily build already available modules*, which are usually just a few dollars of very easy to find hardware.